Yule Log Cake Recipe with Chocolate Ganache Icing

 Tanya Anderson

 Delicious and chocolatey Yule Log cake recipe to celebrate the holidays.
 This classic European Christmas dessert is a shallow cake that you spread with cream and then roll up and decorate like a Yule log.
-The recipe also features a rich chocolate ganache instead of icing
+The recipe also features a rich chocolate ganache instead of icing, and can be made the day before serving.

 Prep Time 1 hour